edanamerchan/project_Hudl/project_Hudl.md

 The linear model fit has a narrow confidence interval and the goodness of the fit is 0.9198.

 Best teams selection
 -------------------------------------------
+From the region analysis we can obtain the top teams that could participate in the 2018 FIFA World Cup.
+There are specific number of spots assigned per region, however some of the numbers are not integer, what means is that one team from each 4 regions, with residuals 0.5, have the opportunity of get one of the 2 spots left.
+In this way we get 29 teams from before and now we will select the next 2 teams and finally add Russia to the list of teams competing.

 ```r